 In the District of Columbia, parents and legal guardians may elect to homeschool their children.
 The Office of the State Superintendent of Education (OSSE) provides information, resources and monitoring to families that choose to homeschool.
 Homeschooling is a private, parent/legal guardian-directed education program for children who are subject to the compulsory education laws in their state.
-Compulsory education requires that all children between the ages of five and seventeen who reside in the District of Columbia receive an education.
+Compulsory education requires that all children between ages 5 and 17 who reside in the District of Columbia receive an education.

 To homeschool, parents/legal guardians must complete a Notification of Intent to Homeschool at least 15 business days prior to the first date of home instruction.
-Additionally, for any year the parent/legal guardian chooses to continue a homeschooling program, they must complete a Notification of Homeschool Continuation by Aug.
-15. Parents/legal guardians may choose to discontinue a homeschooling program at any time and, to do so, must complete a Notification to Discontinue Homeschooling at least 15 business days prior to discontinuation.
+For any year a parent/legal guardian chooses to continue a homeschooling program, they must complete a Notification of Homeschool Continuation by Aug.
+15. For more information about applying to homeschool your child and notifying OSSE of continuation of homeschooling, visit the Apply to Homeschool page linked below.

 Additional information about homeschooling in the District of Columbia is available in the family and local education agency (LEA) guides below.